 The low magnetic field strength renders it dynamically irrelevant in the bulk of the ICM (Fig.~\ref{fig:evolution_relative}).
-However, there are two cases where the dynamics amplifies the magnetic field to the point that it plays a significant role for the evolution of the system: first, there is a significant magnetic field amplification in the wake of the bubble (Figs.~\ref{fig:evolution_absolute} and \ref{fig:evolution_relative}).
+However, there are two cases where the dynamics amplifies the magnetic field to the point that it plays a significant role for the evolution of the system: first, there is significant magnetic field amplification in the wake of the bubble (Figs.~\ref{fig:evolution_absolute} and \ref{fig:evolution_relative}).
 This is due to bubble-scale eddies that converge in the wake and adiabatically compress the field and stretch it by the strong shear flows that become evident in the vorticity map.

 Second, the upwards motion of the bubbles in the ICM causes magnetic field lines of the IGM to accumulate at the leading surface of the rising bubble, which is a tangential discontinuity \citep{Pfrommer2010b}.
 These {\it draped} magnetic field lines lead to the suppression of Kelvin-Helmholtz and Rayleigh-Taylor instabilities (see also Section \ref{sec:draping}, for a detailed discussion).
-The bubble is eventually disrupted by strong upward flows which split the bubble in half as it remains Rayleigh-Taylor unstable.
-If enough low density material remains, the two cavities can continue to rise as two independent bubbles until the undertow becomes too strong again and causes them to also break up.
+The bubble is eventually disrupted by strong uplifts of wake material, which are able to penetrate through the centre of the bubble.
+If turbulence is absent the resulting torus structure remains stable on timescales of $>100\ \mathrm{Myr}$ \citep{Weinberger2017}.
+In our simulations, the onset of a developing (deformed) toroidal structure is visible after $\sim70-100\ \mathrm{Myr}$ (see Fig.~\ref{fig:mixing_magneticField}).
+However, the turbulent asymmetrical flow pattern of the uplift causes the break up of the lobe into two main pieces.
+If enough low density material remains, the two cavities can continue to rise as two independent bubbles until the uplift becomes too strong again and causes them to also break apart.

 In addition to advection, CRs are allowed to anisotropically diffuse along magnetic field lines.
-However, the draped magnetic layer on top of the bubble confines the CRs to remain inside and prevent escape ahead of the bubble.
-Instead, CRs are able to diffuse out of the lower part of the bubble along the strongly amplified magnetic filaments, which are bent by the strong undertow and align with the jet axis (see Fig.~\ref{fig:evolution_absolute}).
+However, the draped magnetic layer on top of the bubble confines the CRs inside and prevents escape ahead of the bubble.
+Instead, CRs are able to diffuse out of the lower part of the bubble along the strongly amplified magnetic filaments, which are bent by the strong uplift and align with the jet axis (see Fig.~\ref{fig:evolution_absolute}).
 The jet evolution and subsequent creation of the bubble is in excellent agreement with previous work \citep[e.g.,][]{Lind1989,Reynolds2002}, suggesting that the addition of internal and external magnetic fields as well as CRs does not change the overall evolution of the system.